rancher/docs/content/rancher/v2.x/en/tasks/global-configuration/authentication/openLDAP/_index.md

 5. If your OpenLDAP deviates from the standard OpenLDAP schema, complete the **Customize Schema** form to match it.
 Otherwise, skip this step.

 	>**Search Attribute** The Search Attribute field defaults with three specific values: `uid|sn|givenName`.
-After FreeIPA is configured, when a user enters text to add users or groups, Rancher automatically queries the FreeIPA server and attempts to match fields by user id, last name, or first name.
+After openLDAP is configured, when a user enters text to add users or groups, Rancher automatically queries the openLDAP server and attempts to match fields by user id, last name, or first name.
 Rancher specifically searches for users/groups that begin with the text entered in the search field.
 	>
 	>The default field value `uid|sn|givenName`, but you can configure this field to a subset of these fields.
 The pipe (`|`) between the fields separates these fields.
 	>